-Australia is famous for its beautiful beaches, but the sea often has large swells, rips and strong currents.
+Australia and New Zealand are famous for their beautiful beaches, but the sea often has large swells, rips and strong currents.
 These can be influenced and disrupted by storms, wind patterns and other weather activity.
 You may not be able to spot these changes from the beach and the water may appear calm.

 Swimmers, surfers, fishermen and walkers should all take the time to understand the hazardous surf warning systems before heading out.
 If conditions are poor, it can make rescue efforts difficult.